psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 THE EURYDICE.

 A correspondent of the *Devenport Independent* writes:- There are many distressing cases of bereavement and suffering here.
 In one a poor woman in Devonport, who lost a father, mother, and two children in 14 months, actually left the town early on Monday morning to be in Portsmouth to receive her husband, and only learnt the harrowing news on the road, when she returned a widow.
 In another case a young woman went round to be married to one of the young men ; she has been brought back in such a condition, from shock sustained to the system, that her life is despaired of.
 A third case is that of a poor woman in Devonport, who, four months ago lost her husband in the Narcissus ; whilst her husband was in that ship she lost and buried seven children; and in the Eurydice had lost her only remaining child and her only support.
-A hardhearted act has oome to my knowledge concerning this poor woman.
+A hardhearted act has come to my knowledge concerning this poor woman.
 She is fortunately entitled to £17 for the back pay of her deceased husband, and on Monday she went to a certain clergyman—a curate—and asked him to sign a certificate of her marriage, in order to get the money.
 Notwithstanding that she explained to him the distressing circumstance in which she was paced, he demanded 2s.
 6d. of her.
 She told him that she had not got the money, whereupon he refused his signature without the fee.
 The poor woman was obliged to borrow the money, which she obtained through a friend.
 Returning to the clergyman she *purchased* the certificate, but it was necessary for her to remind the rev. gentleman that he had to give her 6d. change to the 3s. she had tendered in payment!
 "And above all things have fervent charity among yourselves, for charity shall cover a multitude of sins."

 [EXCERPTED]